ssbc/ssb-schema-definitions/README.md

 To see what definitions are available check out `index.js`.

-You can also see examples of how to use most of the definitions in the `tests/` filder
+You can also see examples of how to use most of the definitions in the `tests/` folder.
+At time of writing there's good test coverage here for fields:
+- `contentWarning`
+- `image`
+- `mentions`
+- `tangle`
+- `tombstone`